 PROCESS DETAILS:

-Not all of the light energy passing through the lens uses the full diameter of every optical element.
+Not all the light energy passing through the lens uses the full diameter of every optical element.
 Many processes have been developed with numerical aperture and sigma combinations optimized for common depth of focus.
 Reducing numerical aperture and sigma effectively reduce the transmitted light through a smaller diameter of the lens elements.
 In order to maintain throughput, lithography tool makers have designed the illuminators to collect the light and increase the intensity into those smaller diameters of the lens.
 Doing so creates localized non-uniform heating of the optical elements.
 This creates localized element deformation which in turn increases lens aberration.

 Low NA / Low Sigma Process